catchshashank/gsoc-pymc/README.md

 ## The Problem

-Running a complete predictive check in PyMC today requires a practitioner to manually orchestrate `pm.sample_prior_predictive`, `pm.sample_posterior_predictive`, xarray extraction from InferenceData, custom plotting loops, and custom test-statistic calculations — before any scientific insight is produced.
-The consequence is
-predictable: most practitioners skip the checks entirely.
+Running a complete predictive check in PyMC currently requires to manually orchestrate `pm.sample_prior_predictive`, `pm.sample_posterior_predictive`, xarray extraction from InferenceData, custom plotting loops, and custom test-statistic calculations — before any scientific insight is produced.
+Therefore, most practitioners skip the checks entirely.

 This project wraps that boilerplate into a single coherent interface, analogous to how CausalPy abstracts causal inference model construction in PyMC.